andrzejkantor9/ProjectDragon/README.md

 + Menus are always displayed in the same order
 ---
 + If potions (stackable items) are equipped to action bar, buying new potions does not add them to action bar, but to new inventory stack
-+ Some dialogue lines are skipped (if AI / player conversant has multiple dialogue line in a row)
++ Some dialogue lines are skipped (if AI / player conversant has multiple dialogue lines in a row)
-+ Stackable action items multiply when added to action bar-> save -> load
 + When switching scenes enemy death sound play again and drops spawn again

 ### Courses links